yugabyte/yugabyte-db/docs/content/preview/explore/transactions/isolation-levels.md

 {{< /note >}}

 As seen from the preceding table, the most strict isolation level is `Serializable`, which requires that any concurrent execution of a set of `Serializable` transactions is guaranteed to produce the same effect as running them in some serial (one transaction at a time) order.
 The other levels are defined by which anomalies must not occur as a result of interactions between concurrent transactions.
 Due to the definition of Serializable isolation, none of these anomalies are possible at that level.
-For reference, the various transaction anomalies are described briefly below:
+For reference, the various transaction anomalies are as follows:

-* `Dirty read`: A transaction reads data written by a concurrent uncommitted transaction.
+* **Dirty read**: A transaction reads data written by a concurrent uncommitted transaction.

-* `Nonrepeatable read`: A transaction re-reads data it has previously read and finds that data has been modified by another transaction (that committed after the initial read).
+* **Nonrepeatable read**: A transaction re-reads data it has previously read and finds that data has been modified by another transaction (that committed after the initial read).

-* `Phantom read`: A transaction re-executes a query returning a set of rows that satisfy a search condition and finds that the set of rows satisfying the condition has changed due to another recently-committed transaction.
+* **Phantom read**: A transaction re-executes a query returning a set of rows that satisfy a search condition and finds that the set of rows satisfying the condition has changed due to another recently-committed transaction.

-* `Serialization anomaly`: The result of successfully committing a group of transactions is inconsistent with all possible orderings of running those transactions one at a time.
+* **Serialization anomaly**: The result of successfully committing a group of transactions is inconsistent with all possible orderings of running those transactions one at a time.

 ## Serializable isolation